wp-plugins/add-to-feedly/readme.txt

 == Description ==

 Feedly users can subscribe your RSS feed just by clicking the banner "Follow on Feedly" or the floating button that this plugin provides.
-You can show the banner in English, French or Spanish.
+You can show the banner in English, French or Spanish or whatever you want using custom text.
 Several sizes available for Floating button.

 == Installation ==